Here are all the ways we are keeping our chickens and turkeys cook during hot summer days.

 Important: do not put vinegar in their water during hot weather.

-Frozen treats.
+Cool and frozen treats.
 Use low calorie foods to minimize heat in the body.

 Plenty of shade from trees, bushes, or shade cloth.